Flaero/vex_scouting_turning_point/README.md

 # seahawk-scouter
-A web application for scouting robots during a Vex tournament of In The Zone
+A web application for scouting robots during a Vex tournament of Turning Point